silinternational/cover-api/CONTRIBUTING.md

 - check "Use all custom build tags"
 - set all environment variables defined in `test.env`
 4. Add `127.0.0.1 testdb minio` to `/etc/hosts` (or equivalent)
-5. Click the green arrow next to the test or test step
+5. Click the green arrow (or the debug button) next to the test or test step

 ### Database Queries